 One of the deciding factors between whether to get a 5.1 or 7.1 system is price.
 If you’re looking to save money, you can snag a 5.1 surround sound package for a very fair price.

 Of course, you get what you pay for, so these systems may not be sufficient for your needs.
 Top of the line 5.1 sound systems from a top of the line brand like Klipsch can run you over $6,000.
 This system will promise high definition, theater-quality sound and come with the receiver included.

 If you’re planning to go with a 7.1 surround sound system, you can expect to pay at least $500 for a decent system.
 Obviously, this won’t get you a very good system.
-For a good 7.1 surround sound system with a receiver, you can expect to pay over $1,000 and up to $13,000.
+For a good 7.1 surround sound system with a receiver (although you don't necessarily need a receiver as you'd know if you've read our guide), you can expect to pay over $1,000 and up to $13,000.

 Upgrading from a 5.1 to a 7.1 surround sound system, there is more of a variety of in-wall or in-ceiling speaker systems to choose from.
 Although these might look better aesthetically, they will likely require a professional to install.
 Another drawback is that upgrading to a different system means pulling speakers out of the wall/ceiling and patching the hole.

 Building the home theater of your dreams can seem daunting, but it doesn’t have to be confusing.
 To make your hunt easier, consider making a list of must-have features and another list of features that would be nice to have.
 It’s also a good idea to come up with a budget before you start browsing.
 Check out our recommended picks for home theater speakers.